 A comfortably sized master bedroom opens onto a paved courtyard – a serene spot for sipping a morning coffee – and boasts southerly river views, a generous walk-in wardrobe, and luxurious ensuite bathroom.

-The team designed the two bathrooms to showcase different options to showhome visitors: a tile shower in the master ensuite and an acrylic shower in the family bathroom.
+The team designed the two bathrooms to showcase different options: a tile shower in the master ensuite and an acrylic shower in the family bathroom.

 “The acrylic shower works out to about $3K less than the tile shower,” explains Alan, “so while the tiled shower looks spectacular, the acrylic shower is an option if you want to keep the cost of your build down – and it still looks great.”

 When it came to landscaping, the team wanted to create outdoor spaces that work with the property’s coastal setting, providing refuge from strong sea breezes and the baking-hot sun.

 To do that, they built two outdoor zones: a patio off the dining room with a covered portico – perfect for entertaining on summer days – and a courtyard off the kitchen and master bedroom.
 This means you can chase the sun or shelter from it – and you’ve got an outdoor spot to relax in, whatever the weather.